-A peculiar fact about this flight is that we took off from Auckland at 10am and, having crossed the International Date Line on the way, landed in Pape’ete at 4pm the day before, or in other words, while we had been thirteen hours ahead of London only a few hours before we were now ten hours behind.
+A peculiar fact about this flight is that we took off from Auckland at 10am and landed in Pape’ete at 4pm the day before, having crossed the International Date Line on the way.
+In other words, while we had been thirteen hours ahead of London only a few hours before we were now ten hours behind.
 Talk about time travel (except of course not).

 image by ABC and Marvel Entertainment.

-We’d booked a lovely B&B, the owner of which picked us up from the airport.
-The best way to describe Martine, that’s her name, is: a French version of Nigella Lawson.
-She was (is) extraordinary, and quite possibly the most French person I have ever met, if there is such a thing.
-She was very hospitable and helpful during our short stay, we really liked her and her lovely Polynesian maid Marie, and the endless supply of fresh mangos from the several huge mango trees in the grounds.
+We’d booked a homely B&B in the north part of town for a couple of nights.
+The owner, Martine, picked us up from the airport.
+Possibly the most French person we had ever met; tremendously hospitable and helpful during our short stay.
+We really liked Martine, her lovely Polynesian maid Marie, and the seemingly endless supply of fresh mangos from the trees in the garden.

 It was the odd mix of French – we were technically in La Fronce – and Polynesian people and culture that first struck us about Pape’ete.
 That, and the cost of things.
 Always budget conscious, Simon promptly found out about eating at les roulottes – literally “food trucks” – that gather every evening on la Place Vaiete, by the harbour.
 A popular choice among fellow budget conscious visitors, it seemed, and certainly an experience I shall treasure.

-Moving on, and as Pape’ete itself is not terribly interesting, we took the ferry to picture perfect Mo’orea, Tahiti’s close neighbour, for a few days of leisure by the sea.
-Other islands and atolls in French Polynesia are only accessible by plane, with the Marquesas, where Gauguin spent the last years of his life (and who wouldn’t), a whopping 1,400 km (870 miles) from Tahiti, and many more from anywhere else.
+Pape’ete itself is not terribly interesting so, moving on, we took the ferry to picture-perfect Mo’orea, Tahiti’s close neighbour, for a few days of leisure by the sea.
+Other islands and atolls in French Polynesia are only accessible by plane, with the Marquesas, where Gauguin spent the last years of his life, a whopping 1,400 km (870 miles) from Tahiti, and many more from anywhere else.

-With not a great deal of excitement in Mo’orea, we spent most of the time relaxing in the resort, plus the odd excursion to the handful of shops and restaurants nearby – where we not only had some lovely dinners but also learned about the mahu, a fascinating part of Polynesian culture.
+With not a great deal of excitement on the island, we spent most of the time relaxing in the resort, plus making the odd incursion to the handful of shops and restaurants nearby – where we not only had some lovely dinners but also learned about the mahu, a fascinating part of Polynesian culture.
 We also hired a car on one of the days to drive around part of this staggeringly beautiful island.

 The resort offered a range of aquatic activities in its lagoon (things are going pretty well when you find yourself using the word lagoon in sentences).
-Despite my primal fear of dark deep waters and the things in them that can eat me alive, I decided to man up and join Simon for a spot of snorkelling.
-I had never snorkelled before, it was both terrifying and exhilarating.
+Despite my primal fear of dark deep waters and the things in them that can eat me alive, I decided to man up and join Simon for a spot of snorkeling.
+I had never snorkeled before, it was both terrifying and exhilarating.
 The reef surrounding the lagoon (ah) was full of – thankfully – little tropical fish and sea urchins.
-I had been assured, several times, that the local sharks were both also small and friendly, and I was very relieved not to see any, pointedly after Simon scratched his knee on the sharp coral and bled profusely all over the place (there is some discussion about how good the sense of smell in sharks really is, but when you are bleeding in the open ocean and cannot see what might be swimming at speed towards you, you just really want to get out of the water as fast as you can, trust me).
-Once the panic was over (Simon just needed a plaster) and I got the hang of it, it was very pleasant, bobbing along on the bottom of, yes, the beautiful briny sea… (had to get this in somehow, sorry).
-Hopefully we’ll get a chance to repeat the experience (minus the bleeding) while we are in South America – as that’s where we are heading eventually.
+I had been assured, several times, that the local sharks were both also small and friendly, and I was very relieved not to see any, pointedly after Simon scratched his knee on the sharp coral and bled profusely all over the place.
+There is some discussion about how good the sense of smell in sharks really is, but when you are bleeding in the open ocean and cannot see what might be swimming at speed towards you, you just really want to get out of the water as fast as you can, trust me.
+Once the panic was over (Simon just needed a plaster) and I got the hang of it, it was very pleasant, bobbing along on the bottom of, indeed, the beautiful briny sea.
+Hopefully we’ll get a chance to repeat the experience (minus the bleeding) while we are in South America – as that’s where we are eventually heading.